10 Best RV Trailer Tires

 What are ST Tires?

-The tire speed rating is the maximum speed tires that can safely carry a load for a long time in ideal conditions.
+The tire speed rating is the maximum speed of tires that can safely carry a load for a long time in ideal conditions.
 The speed rating imprinted on the outside sidewall, signified by a letter or two, is usually after the load index number.
 When ordering RV trailer tires, consider your driving habits.
 If you like hauling your trailers at 70 MPH, consider an ST tire to handle those speeds.

 DOT Tire Expiration Date